 I was in the real estate business for many years so I’m very familiar with E.coli contamination in wells.
-The source of E.coli is feces from of humans (and other mammals) so it shouldn’t come as a surprise that E.coli is often found in rural wells.
+The source of E.coli is feces from humans (and other mammals) so it shouldn’t come as a surprise that E.coli is often found in rural wells.
 After all, what is on the ground surface will eventually find its way into the water source.

 Acceptable Levels of HUMAN WASTE in municipal water – 3 to 20%!

 Far too many people believe that commercially bottled water is the “safest” water you can drink.
-Not only is it not any safer than your tap water, it is wreaking havoc on your health in ways you can’t begin to imagine.
+Not only is it not any safer than your tap water, but it is also wreaking havoc on your health in ways you can’t begin to imagine.
 Ignorance about bottled water could be your biggest downfall when it comes to your health and the scam behind the process is enough to make Bernie Madoff look like Mother Theresa.

-Recently millions of bottles of bottled water were recalled by Niagara Bottling company (based out of Canada) due to E.coli contamination.
-If this water comes from a deep source natural spring as implied by Niagara, who (or what) pooped in the water?
-I’m not sold on the concept of a natural spring any more than I believe that I can buy oceanfront property in Arizona.
 If the water source for the Niagara brand waters is like most of the other commercially bottled water sources, it’s coming from the local tap and not some mysterious “spring” somewhere.
 How does it feel to buy your local water twice?

 How did E.coli from feces find its way into the supply?